"Everyday Go" is the fast way to learn tools, techniques and patterns from real tools used in production.

 - 15 sample apps in a ZIP file to get you started without having to copy and paste

-- Serverless Supplement (coming soon) - Learn how to build Serverless functions in Go using OpenFaaS, which can also be deployed to Google Cloud Run and faasd.
+- Serverless add-on - Learn how to build Serverless functions in Go using OpenFaaS, which can be deployed to Kubernetes, Google Cloud Run and faasd.

 Offers and Discounts:

-If you think that you've found an error, or that you'd like to know more about a certain section, feel free to send me an email email@example.com - I may be able to improve the content for the next edition, which everyone gets for free.
+If you think that you've found an error, or that you'd like to know more about a certain section, feel free to send me an email email@example.com.
+I may be able to improve the content for the next revision, which everyone will get for free.

 In my Netbooting workshop for Raspberry Pi with K3s - you'll learn how to build a private cloud with Raspberry Pi and Kubernetes